RPGReki/scions/pages/01-children-of-light-and-darkness/00-prologue.md

 Finally, managing to finish lighting the fire, the man turns towards the woman.
 He holds her hand.
-Liquid flows out the woman — she's giving birth.
+Liquid flows out of the woman — she's giving birth.
 The man keeps holding the woman's hand.
 The labour is draining the woman.
 She screams in pain.
 Finally, the child is out.
 It's crying.